 This module assumes nearly constant lattice functions inside elements.
-This assumption works for many machines, like LEP but it fails when the lattice functions largely vary inside single elements.
-In the later case it is advised to slice the elements.
+This assumption works for many machines, like LEP (see example), but it fails when the lattice functions largely vary inside single elements.
+In the later case it is advised to slice the elements as shown in the example pertaining to ALBA.